Ixcatl/fables_novasophonia/docs/core/equipment.rst

       - 0
       - 2
       - 200
-      - At the end of their turn, the bearer of this shield may choose a side of the square(s) they occupy.
+      - At the end of their turn, the bearer of a greatshield may choose a side of the square(s) they occupy.
 The shield acts as a wall along that side of them until they choose to end this effect.
 The side the shield is facing may be changed off-turn for 1 Stamina.
 Attacks against the shield may be parried using it.
 Deployed greatshields have a Durability of 4 + Quality, an Absorption of 4, and a soak score of 3.
-Weapon damage against this shield is dealt to Durability instead of Quality.
-For every extra square the shield needs to cover when deployed, such as with a large creature's 2x2 size, it gains +1 Bulk.
+Weapon damage against the shield is dealt to Durability instead of Quality.
+For every extra square the greatshield needs to cover when deployed, such as with a large creature's 2x2 size, it gains +1 Bulk.

 Shield Modifiers
 ----------